In this chapter we will learn how to configure various visual aspects of our plots, and how to find out more about what an be configured.

 TickFormatter object that Bokeh uses to format the ticks displayed by that axis.
 Bokeh will configure default tick formatters for numeric, datetime, or categotical axes.
 But often we would like to customize the appearance of tick labels.
 This can be accomplished by changing properties on the default formatter that Bokeh chooses, or by replacing the formatter with a new type entirely.

 Let's first look at changing the properties of a default formatter.
-The default datetime formatter is configure to show month/day when the axis is on the scale of days.
+The default datetime formatter is configured to show month/day when the axis is on the scale of days.
 If would like the also always show the year, we can change the

 days property to a format that includes the year, as done below.